Ninjafroggyy/RF-Modular-Robot/README.md

 This project supports development **without hardware** by using:

-- Mocked backend behavior (e.g., simulated movement commands)
+- Mocked backend behaviour (e.g., simulated movement commands)
 - Unit testing with `unittest`

 To run all unit tests: